Pakistan, UK partners in development: Ch Sarwar

 The UK High Commissioner said that his country always helped Pakistan in resolution of problems faced by it and will continue to extend cooperation and progress in future as well.

-Chaudhry Muhammad Sarwar said that Pakistan and UK are partners in development progress and cooperation of UK in education, health and other sectors was laudable.
+Chaudhry Muhammad Sarwar said that Pakistan and UK are partners in development progress and cooperation of UK in education, health and other sectors was laudable.—INP